dartclub/turf_pip/README.md

-A small library for detecting in a point lies inside a polygon
+A small library for detecting if a point lies inside a polygon

 **Features**
 - Works on polygons with holes